grumpycoders/papan/docs/auth-server.md

 We would begin with two big types of users.
 Actual registrations on the website, where we would be responsible for keeping the users' passwords, and the Google sign in mechanism.

 Both would still get unique usernames across the system.
 Users aren't allowed to change their usernames once created.
 We might ask for their e-mail address to be able to reset their passwords.
+The Google sign in would give us the additional benefit of storing things into their account - basically using their Google Drive - for things like replays or so.
+A user might be able to upgrade their account later to a Google sign in account.

 The Papan registration screen would request a username, an e-mail, and a password.
 Account creation would be done through an AJAX request, so that either the website or the static app could submit an account creation request.